guildai/guildai-r/README.md

 By default, guild identifies all top-level assignments of scalar literals in an R script as *run flags* that can be modified per-run.
-Flags can be numerics (doubles, integers, or complex), strings, or booleans.
+Flags can be numeric (double, integer), string, boolean, or complex.

 In other words, expressions like this in the R script are identified as
 flags: